The Monster Club: The Ghouls

-A movie director (Stuart Whitman) scouting locations for his next film pays a horrifying visit to an isolated, decrepit village, Loughville, where the sinister residents refuse to let him leave.
+A movie director scouting locations for his next film pays a horrifying visit to an isolated, decrepit village, Loughville, where the sinister residents refuse to let him leave.
 He discovers to his horror that the village is inhabited by species of corpse-eating demons called ghouls who unearth graves for food and clothes.
 And now there are no more graves to plunder, and the ghouls are hungry for flesh.
-While imprisoned by the ghouls, he meets Luna (Lesley Dunlop), the daughter of a ghoul father (Patrick Magee) and a deceased human mother, making her a Hum-ghoul.
+While imprisoned by the ghouls, he meets Luna, the daughter of a ghoul father and a deceased human mother, making her a Humegoo.
 Luna advises him to hide in the church, as ghouls cannot cross holy ground.
 Whilst in the church, the director discovers the terrifying truth of Loughville; centuries before, a swarm of ghouls invaded the village, mated with the humans, and made their nest there.
-With the aid of Luna, the director attempts to escape and almost succeeds - only for Luna to be killed by the ghouls and the director captured again and returned to the village by ghoul policemen.
+With the aid of Luna, the director attempts to escape and almost succeeds – only for Luna to be killed by the ghouls and the director captured again and returned to the village by ghoul policemen.

 Epilogue

-At the end of the film, Eramus cheerfully lists to the other club members all the imaginative ways that humans have of being horrible to each other and declares that humans are the most despicable monsters of all.
+At the end of the film, Erasmus cheerfully lists to the other club members all the imaginative ways that humans have of being horrible to each other and declares that humans are the most despicable monsters of all.
 Thus Chetwynd-Hayes is made an honorary monster and member of the club.